nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Let's say one of your ex-employees, Alex Yeoh, is now rehired to work in your bubble tea shop.
 Since he worked in the store before, and you archived his data when he left last time.
 Now, instead of typing his information again and use `c-add` command to add him into your employee directory.
-You can just unarchive him and move his data to your employee directory by following these steps.
+You can just unarchive him and move his data to your employee directory.
+You can follow these instructions:

 Steps to unarchive the first employee, Alex Yeoh, in the archived employee list:
 1. Type `c-unarchive 1` into the _Command Box_.